 Graduate Courses: Research Methods and Professional Development (Scand 630)

-About Me: I received my Ph.D. from the University of California, Berkeley in 2011 and came to UW-Madison in 2015, after teaching Norwegian language and literature at St. Olaf College for several years.
-My research and teaching both focus on modern Scandinavian literature, intellectual history, and cultural memory, particularly the Norwegian context.
-My first book, Fascism and Modernist Literature in Norway, will appear in 2017 with the University of Washington Press.
-I have published articles about the work of authors such as Knut Hamsun, Karl Ove Knausgård, Kjartan Fløgstad, Henrik Ibsen, and Thomas Bernhard, and contributed to The Routledge Encyclopedia of Modernism, The Comparative History of Nordic Literary Cultures, and The Princeton Encyclopedia of Poetry and Poetics.
+About Me: I received my Ph.D. from the University of California, Berkeley in 2011 and came to UW-Madison in 2015, after teaching Norwegian language and literature at St. Olaf College in Minnesota for several years.
+My research and teaching focus on modern Scandinavian literature, intellectual history, and cultural memory, particularly the Norwegian context.
+I also teach courses about the history of the Nordic region.
+My first book, Fascism and Modernist Literature in Norway, was published in 2017 with the University of Washington Press.
+In addition, I have published articles about the work of authors such as Knut Hamsun, Karl Ove Knausgård, Kjartan Fløgstad, and Henrik Ibsen, and contributed to The Routledge Encyclopedia of Modernism and The Princeton Encyclopedia of Poetry and Poetics.

 Fascism and Modernist Literature in Norway.
 University of Washington Press.
-Forthcoming in 2017.
+Published 2017.

 “Gress, istykkerskrevet: Knausgård som en leser av Paul Celan i Min kamp.”
 “Så tæt på livet som muligt.
 Tolkninger af Karl Ove Knausgårds Min kamp.”
 Ed.
 Claus Elholm Andersen.
 Copenhagen, Spring forlag.
-Forthcoming in 2017.
+2017. [“Grass, written asunder: Knausgård as a Reader of Paul Celan in My Struggle]

 “Contesting the Collective Memory of Nazism in Norway: The Case of Kjartan Fløgstad’s Novel Grense Jakobselv (2009).”
 Scandinavica.
 Vol. 55, no. 2, 2016.